-- 4.38 Affordable housing is that provided to eligible households whose housing needs are not met by the market Eligibility is determined with regard to local incomes and local house prices.
+- 4.34 Affordable housing is that provided to eligible households whose housing needs are not met by the market.
+Eligibility is determined with regard to local incomes and local house prices.
 The term "affordable" as defined in the National Planning Policy Framework includes social rented, affordable rented and intermediate housing.
-These definitions will be used by the Council. - 4.39 Annual monitoring since 2006 indicates that on average, 41 new affordable homes have been delivered per annum.10 The Adur Housing Strategy 2012 aims to achieve 50 affordable dwellings per annum. - 4.40 The Coastal West Sussex Strategic Housing Market Assessment Update (SHMA) (2012) assessed the need for affordable housing in Adur.
+These definitions will be used by the Council. - The Coastal West Sussex Strategic Housing Market Assessment Update (SHMA) (2012) assessed the need for affordable housing in Adur.
 The Objectively Assessed Need (OAN) for Housing Report 2015 (OAN) has updated the affordable housing need taking account of more recent information, including demographic projections.
-It indicated that there continues to be was a high level of need for affordable housing in Adur and identified a requirement for 381 233 (net) homes per annum between 2011-203146 if all households in housing need were to be housed.
-Smaller properties are in greatest demand, although letting requirements on 4+bed properties are more critical, as there is minimal turnover on these larger homes.
-At a district-wide level, the SHMA recommends the following mix of affordable housing:

-40 Adur District Council Annual Monitoring Report December 2013.

-- 1 bed dwellings 20-25%

-- 2 bed dwellings 30-35%

-- 3 bed dwellings 30-35%

-- 4 bed dwellings 10-15%

-Taking into account existing households (who would release homes by moving to another property), there is an identified need of 141 (net) homes per annum (51% of projected need from demographic projections).
-Annual monitoring of affordable housing since 2006 shows that an average of 36 homes have been delivered each year.
-The Adur Housing Strategy 2012-2017 aims to achieve 50 affordable homes per year.

-- 4.40A Average wages in Adur are low and an estimated 83% of households with a current need are unlikely to have sufficient income to afford market housing.
-The evidence indicates that, whilst there is a shortfall in the need for and supply of affordable housing, it does not necessitate an increase in the overall housing supply.
-However, a higher level of overall housing delivery would help improve affordability for younger households and so over the Plan period an increase of 10 homes per annum is considered appropriate - 4.40BThere are currently three different types of affordable housing intermediate, affordable rent and social rent.
+It indicated that there continues to be a high level of need for affordable housing in Adur and identified a requirement for 233 (net) homes per annum between 2011-2031 if all households in housing need were to be housed.
+The Objectively Assessed Housing Need Update report (2016) has updated the need for different tenures and sizes of affordable homes, based on demographic change.
+Taking into account existing households (who would release homes by moving to another property); there is an identified need of 141 (net) homes per annum (51% of projected need from demographic projections).
+Annual monitoring of affordable housing since 2006 shows that an average of 36 homes has been delivered each year.
+The Adur Housing Strategy 2012-2017 aims to achieve 50 affordable homes per year. - 4.36 Average wages in Adur are low and an estimated 83% of households with a current need are unlikely to have sufficient income to afford market housing.
+The scale of affordable housing need is substantial and whilst it is unrealistic that this need will be met in full, an upward adjustment of 10% to demographic projections has been taken account of within the objectively assessed need figure, in order to boost the delivery of both market and affordable housing and improve affordability. - 4.37 There are currently three different types of affordable housing intermediate, affordable rent and social rent.
 The OAN uses the information gathered on household incomes and housing costs to estimate the proportion of affordable housing needs in each tenure.
 There is a degree of overlap between these tenures and analysis shows that both affordable and social rented housing is likely to be targeted at the same group of households.
-For this reason, when determining planning applications for affordable housing mix of tenures will be sought: - 25% Intermediate - 75% social/affordable rented
+For this reason, when determining planning applications for affordable housing provision on individual sites, the following mix of tenures will be sought: - 25% Intermediate - 75% social/affordable rented

+4.38 In terms of need for different sizes of dwellings, evidence clearly indicates that the need for social/rented dwellings is focused towards smaller dwellings but with an overall profile whereby the greatest need is for two and three bed dwellings:

+1-bedroom 2 bedrooms 3 bedrooms 4+ bedrooms

+Intermediate 15-20% 50-55% 25-30% 0-5%

+homes

+Social/Affordable 30% 40% 25% 5%

+Rent